nextgis/docs_ngweb/source/launch.rst

     module = nextgisweb.uwsgiapp
     env = PASTE_CONFIG=%p

-При использовании FreeBSD может потребоваться отключить WSGI file wrapper, так как он иногда работает некорректно. Для этого в этой же
-секции:
+When using FreeBSD you may need to disable WSGI file wrapper, as it sometimes does not work properly.
+To do this add the following string to that section:

 ::

     env = WSGI_FILE_WRAPPER=no

-Для запуска uWSGI через unix socet секция должна иметь следующий вид:
+To launch uWSGI using unix socket the uwsgi section should look like:

 ::